AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Quick_Start_Define_a_Data_View.md

 ```

 ### Expected result
-An array of the data items matching the query, but whose index type is not "DateTime," and thus not eligible for inclusion in the data view.
+An array of the data items matching the query, but whose index type is not "DateTime" and thus not eligible for inclusion in the data view.

 With the example streams, this collection is empty.
 ```json